The Small Grants Program

 - Gain approval for your project from a senior leader/executive in your organization, or the endorsement of a supportive civic club.

-- Submit your web-based application form prior to the deadline, providing the name, position, and contact information for the person approving or indorsing your project.
+- Submit your web-based application form prior to the deadline, providing the name, position, and contact information for the person approving or endorsing your project.

 - When submitting your application, ensure your best e-mail and contact information is provided.
 We will e-mail approvals of grants normally by MLK Day

-- You and a member of your grant team must attend the grants ceremony at the Youth Collaboration Breakfast.
+- You and a member of your grant team must attend the grants ceremony at the Youth Collaboration Reception.
 You will receive a check for your grant at this ceremony.

 - Semester of Service andCommunity Service grant winners may also participate in the following youth contests: